Main Content Region

 Orientation

-The ISPP Program requires that you complete a week of orientation, which will be held virtually in August.
-Details regarding lodging will be provided upon acceptance to the program.
+The ISPP Program requires that all interns complete a week of orientation, which will be held virtually in the summer (June 24 to 28, 2024) prior to starting their internship rotations.
+Details and schedule of the orientation will be provided to the interns when they are accepted into the program.

 How to Complete the Program

-Interns with a minimal chance of success in the program will be directed to take didactic classes, including practical training, in order to enhance their chances of completing the internship program and passing the RDN exam.
+Interns with a minimal chance of success in the program will be directed to review or take didactic classes, including practical training; and they may also be asked to take a leave of absence from their internship rotation, in order to enhance their chances of completing the internship program and passing the RDN exam.

 Tentative Rotation Schedule